Rashaad0554/APS360-Building-to-Country/README.md

 # APS360-Building-to-Country

-split_data.py splits the dataset into training, validation, and test.\\
+split_data.py splits the dataset into training, validation, and test.\
-scraper.py contains the scraper used to collect the dataset.\\
+scraper.py contains the scraper used to collect the dataset.\
-primary_model (1).ipynb has the final state of the primary model as well as the code to split the dataset into training, validation, and test.\\
+primary_model (1).ipynb has the final state of the primary model.\
 baseline.ipynb has the K-NN baseline using the collected dataset.